Chelmsford City F.C.: Ground

-Chelmsford moved to New Writtle Street in 1922, having previously played at Broomfield Road, New Street and King's Head Meadow in the centre of the town.
+Chelmsford moved to New Writtle Street in 1925, playing their first game at New Writtle Street against West Ham United's reserves on 7 February 1925. having previously played at Broomfield Road, New Street and King's Head Meadow in the centre of the town.

 After their establishment, Chelmsford City continued to play at the New Writtle Street ground, which the club purchased in 1939.
 During the early parts of World War II the ground was shared by Southend United, before it became a barrage balloon site in 1942.
 On two occasions (the 1930s and 1940s) the stadium hosted greyhound racing.
 The record attendance of 16,807 was set for a local derby with Colchester United on 10 September 1949.
 Floodlights were installed in 1960 and several plans were made to increase facilities at the ground, including installing a swimming pool and building office blocks or a hotel, but none came to fruition.
 The club's first floodlit game was against Wisbech Town on 21 September 1960, with the official opening coming in a friendly against Norwich City on 3 October 1960.

-In 1997, the site was sold to developers and the club had to move out of Chelmsford, with Chelmsford's last game at the ground being a 2–0 win against Clevedon Town on 16 August 1997.
-They initially shared at Maldon Town's Wallace Binder Ground, before moving to Billericay Town's New Lodge in 1998.
-In January 2006, the club moved back to Chelmsford when they became a tenants at the Melbourne Stadium, also known as Chelmsford Sport and Athletics Centre.
+In 1997 the site was sold to developers and the club had to move out of Chelmsford, with Chelmsford's last game at the ground being a 2–0 win against Clevedon Town on 16 August 1997.
+They initially shared at Maldon Town's Wallace Binder Ground, before moving to Billericay Town's New Lodge in January 1998.
+In January 2006, the club moved back to Chelmsford when they became tenants at the Melbourne Stadium, also known as Chelmsford Sport and Athletics Centre.
 The centre first had a track in 1934, before a cinder track was opened in 1962 alongside two seated stands on one side of the track, together holding 700 spectators.
 It hosted Chelmsford City Ladies matches, as the pitch inside the track was too small for men's football.
 The Ladies team left the ground when the stands were dismantled, although a new 270-seat stand was built in the early 2000s.

 Chelmsford City announced that they would be moving to the Melbourne Stadium in March 2004.
 Following the announcement another stand was built on the other side of the pitch.
 The first game back in Chelmsford was against former landlords Billericay Town on 2 January 2006 and was played in front of a then-record crowd of 2,998.
 The club has plans to upgrade the stadium to a 5,000 capacity capable of achieving the necessary 'A' ground grading.
-The current record attendance at Melbourne Stadium is 3,201 for a game against AFC Wimbledon on 15 March 2008.
-In December 2020, the stadium was renamed the EMG Inspire Stadium as part of a sponsorship deal.
+The current record attendance at Melbourne Stadium is 3,502 in an FA Cup first round game against Braintree Town on 1 November 2025.
+In July 2025, the stadium was renamed the Dunmow Group Community Stadium as part of a sponsorship deal.